Xnan-blop/portfolio_manager_team04/TEAM_BRIEFING.md

 - **Missing dependencies**: Recreate virtual environment
 - **Port conflicts**: Ensure backend is on 5050, frontend on 3000
 - **CORS errors**: Make sure backend is running first

+### 5. Common Virtual Environment Questions

+**Q: Do I need to create a virtual environment every time?**
+A: No!
+Create once, activate every time you work.

+**Q: What if I forget to activate the virtual environment?**
+A: You'll get "ModuleNotFoundError: No module named 'flask'" because the packages are installed in the virtual environment, not globally.

+**Q: Can I delete the venv folder?**
+A: Yes, it's just on your local computer.
+You can always recreate it with `python -m venv venv` and reinstall packages.

+**Q: Why does my terminal show (venv)?**
+A: This indicates your virtual environment is active.
+It's a good thing!

+**Q: Do I commit the venv folder to Git?**
+A: NO!
+That's what .gitignore prevents.
+Virtual environments are personal and not shared.

+**Q: What if someone updates the dependencies?**
+A: They would update requirements.txt or the README, then you'd run `pip install <new-package>` in your activated environment.

 ---